pagkly/Zed/Investopedia3/Enterprise Value – EV.md

 Enterprise Value – EV
 ## What Is Enterprise Value – EV?

-Enterprise value (EV) is a measure of a company's total value, often used as a more comprehensive alternative to [equity market capitalization](https://www.investopedia.com/terms/e/emc.asp).
+Enterprise value (EV) is a measure of a company's total value, often used as a more comprehensive alternative to [[equity market capitalization]](https://www.investopedia.com/terms/e/emc.asp).
 EV includes in its calculation the market capitalization of a company but also short-term and long-term debt as well as any cash on the company's balance sheet.
 Enterprise value is a popular metric used to value a company for a potential takeover.

 ### Key Takeaways